 The results were overwhelming.
 By the third week the place was packed.
 The word had spread quickly about the big band at the Aero Squadron.
 Many people remarked how great it was to listen and dance to this wonderful music and the band played to full houses every Sunday.

 After a year of Sundays at the 94th the band went on to Montego Bay, a new club that saw the merits of this music and most Tuesday nights had 600 people dancing to the Rick Brunetto Big Band.
-In 1989 the Rick Brunetto Big Band would return to the 94th Aero Squadron which has remained their home for the past 27 years playing every Thursday night.
+In 1989 the Rick Brunetto Big Band would return to the 94th Aero Squadron which remained their home for over 30 years playing every Thursday night.

 After 30 years the Rick Brunetto Big Band enjoys the reputation as Central Ohio’s foremost and finest big band.